lvsti/CEF.swift/README.md

 ### Getting started

 Check out the (pretty skinny) CEFDemo app under `Samples/CEFDemo` to get the basic idea of how a CEF-based app should look like.
 For more inspiration, take a look at the `cefsimple` and `cefclient` apps shipped with the CEF binary distribution.

+### If you get stuck

+CEF.swift is just a (partial) language wrapper around CEF.
+Once you can get a webpage to load, you are pretty much set on the integration side.
+If, later on, you bump into a problem, you should first go and check the official [CEF forum](https://magpcss.org/ceforum/) for guidance unless it is clearly a flaw in the Swift bindings themselves (in which case please create an issue here).

 ### Disclaimer